Office of National Drug Control Policy

 The Office of National Drug Control Policy (ONDCP) is a component of the Executive Office of the President of the United States.

 The director of the ONDCP, colloquially known as the drug czar, heads the office.
 "Drug czar" was a term first used in the media by President Richard Nixon in 1971.
 In addition to running the ONDCP, the director evaluates, coordinates, and oversees both the international and domestic anti-drug efforts of executive branch agencies and ensures that such efforts sustain and complement state and local anti-drug activities.
 The director advises the president regarding changes in the organization, management, budgeting, and personnel of federal agencies that affect U.S. anti-drug efforts; and regarding federal agency compliance with their obligations under the National Drug Control Strategy, an annual report required by law.

-Prior to Rahul Gupta taking office in November, 2021, the most recent director was James.
-W. Carroll, who took over from former director Michael Botticelli.
+Prior to Sara Carter taking office in January 2026, the most recent director was Rahul Gupta, who took over from former director James.
+W. Carroll.
 The fiscal year 2011 National Drug Control Budget proposed by the Obama administration devoted significant new resources to the prevention and treatment of drug abuse.
 These resources were complemented by an aggressive effort to enhance domestic law enforcement, interdiction, and supply control programs.
 New resources, valued at $340 million, were added to the prevention and treatment of drug use.